barryclark/jekyll-now/_posts/2020-12-18-First-6-Months-As-A-Drone-Pilot.md

 <img src="https://github.com/murdockfpv/murdockfpv.github.io/blob/master/images/DJI_0111.jpg?raw=true" style="max-width:100%"/>

 On the same trip I took this photo of Moose Mountain, and other Montana Mountains that I could see from Idaho's airspace.
+I bet you can tell which mountain is Moose Mountain.

 #### This is at Priest Lake: